Rachel Amber: Concept and development

-Deck Nine (Before the Storm)

 After publisher Square Enix chose Deck Nine to develop a Life Is Strange game, the developers chose a prequel expanding upon the plot threads established within the original game.
 Within Before the Storm, they wanted to focus upon and establish Rachel Amber's relationship with Chloe Price.
 In a November 2017 interview with Engadget, Deck Nine's game director Chris Floyd stated that the team wanted to establish "that she was lovable.
 Extremely lovable, especially as we're seeing her through Chloe's eyes.
 And yet, we also know a lot of troubling things about her from season one.
 So we had to include a touch of that as well."

 In a March 2018 interview with Game Informer, Deck Nine lead writer Zak Garriss stated that the development of Rachel was "one of the biggest challenges in Before the Storm as a whole.
 We had instruction from the first game in that her absence from the story and characters' lives was felt.
 You could talk to every character, especially in the first episode, and someone would have something to say about Rachel."
-Writing that it was a challenge to build her "as a compelling character.
+He noted that it was a challenge to build her "as a compelling character.
 We just did our best with it.
 But it was fun.
 I think we all thought and wrote about people we've met in our lives that defined chapters for whatever reason.
 Your first love, the person who breaks your heart, someone who says something at just the right time and place to change the way you think about a fundamental facet of your life.
 We all have these people and we really focused on that and drew on that in building and creating Rachel."
 Garris stated that the team wanted to leave it deliberately ambiguous on whether Rachel possessed some form of powers similar to that of other characters within the series.
 Saying that they wanted the story to primarily focus on "her ability to light Chloe up and change the spaces that she's in... [that] is really her gift".